-^{14.} Levels based on the academic integrity model of Rutgers University, New Brunswick, NJ; used by permission.
-Rutgers' document accessed at https://slwordpress.rutgers.edu/academicintegrity/wp-content/uploads/sites/41/2014/11/AI Policy 2013.pdf projects, comprehensive and qualifying examinations, theses and dissertations, or using digital logins and account numbers that belong to another person without the permission of the account owner.
+Cheating.
+Cheating involves giving, receiving or using unauthorized aid on any academic work submitted for grading, including but not limited to coursework, laboratory assignments, research projects, comprehensive and qualifying examinations, theses and dissertations, or using digital logins and account numbers that belong to another person without the permission of the account owner.
 Unauthorized aid includes collaborating with classmates or others when explicitly prohibited, using online paper mills or paying individuals to prepare research papers, reports or projects, submitting identical work to satisfy the requirements of more than one class without the approval of the faculty, or using textbooks, notes, the internet, and other sources when instructed to work alone.